The Second Amendment

 Thoughts and Other Materials

-Supreme Court held a DC gun ban unconstitutional, finding that
+the Supreme Court held that a D.C. gun ban was unconstitutional,

-the Second Amendment applied in the District of Columbia.
-Later,
+finding that the Second Amendment applied in the District of

 v.
 Chicago, 561 U.S. 742 (2010), the Court held that

 this amendment applied to the States.
-Since then, there has been
+In Caetano

 The Fifth Circuit, in United